sixcrm/SixCRMServerless/README.md

 Currently deployment is (mostly) handled via CircleCI.
 There are a few issues:

 * API Gateway requires some manual configuration - certificates, custom domain names for example.
+ - Specifically:  On the first deployment, you must configure the custom domain name in API Gateway and map it to the new API Gateway deployment.
+In doing so, you must first add the SixCRM wildcard cert to ACM.

 ## Data Spoofing